Sexuality Chromosomal Abberations © Demonstration Research 3

 Key risks of chromosome therapy:

-Immune response: The body's immune system may recognize the viral vector used to deliver the therapeutic gene as a foreign invader, triggering an inflammatory response that can be harmful to the patient.
+Immune response: The body's immune system mighht recognize the viral vector used to deliver the therapeutic gene as a foreign invader, triggering an inflammatory response that can be harmful to the patient.

-Off-target editing: The gene editing tools might accidentally modify unintended DNA sequences, potentially causing harmful mutations in healthy cells.
+Off-target editing: The gene editing tools might accidentally modify other DNA sequences, causing harmful mutations in healthy cells.

-Insertional mutagenesis: When the therapeutic gene integrates into the patient's genome, it could disrupt important genes, leading to cancer development.
+Insertional mutagenesis: When the therapeutic gene integrates into the patient's genome, it could disrupt important genes, causing cancer.

-Delivery complications: Targeting the correct cells with the gene therapy can be challenging, leading to potential unintended effects in other tissues.
+Delivery complications: Targeting the correct cells with the gene therapy can be difficult, leading to unintended results in other tissues.

-Lack of long-term data: As gene therapy is a relatively new field, the long-term safety and efficacy of these treatments are not fully understood.
+Lack of long-term data: Gene therapy is a relatively new field, the long-term safety and efficacy of these treatments are not fully understood.

 Factors influencing the risk profile:

-Type of vector: Different viral vectors have varying levels of specificity and potential for immune reactions.
+Type of vector: Different viral vectors have varyiances levels of specific potentials for immune reactions.